fabio-marini/azd-aspire-basic/README.md

 - `hybridEnvironment`: corresponds to `HYBRID_ENVIRONMENT` and must be set manually (can be either `true` or `false`)
 - `principalId`: corresponds to `AZURE_PRINCIPAL_ID` and must be set manually (it's the ID of the developer, i.e. you)

-The principal specified above will be given appropriate permissions to access the provisioned resources, e.g. create secrets in the key vault
+The principal specified above will be given appropriate permissions to access the provisioned resources, e.g. create secrets in the key vault.

 ## 🏠 Local Development
 In this mode no resources are provisioned and all apps and services run locally: